AnuragSharma5893/AnuragSharma5893/README.md

 Thank you for visiting my profile, and I look forward to connecting with you!😊

-Also my career vision is to one day be able to Grow up a new community towards future technologies such as AI and ML which is also my favorite domains and interests.
+Also, my career vision is to one day be able to Grow up a new community towards future technologies such as AI and ML which is also my favorite domains and interests.
 Therefore,I think that pursuing such a career will provide me the opportunities to help improve the community and my passion for my goals and field of Interest.
 Therefore, I am committed to working had in school and looking for better opportunities that could help me make my goals a reality.

 Skills:  REACT / HTML / CSS / JavaScript / Java / Machine Learning